frog-lake/c-code/README.md

 # c-code
-a repo to dump c code into
+a repo for me to dump c code into